Adaptable for passenger service

 Speeds from 160 to 200 km/h are no problem

 With a standard speed of 160 km/h, the electric variant of Vectron is ideally suited to both freight and regional traffic – using standard equipment, without increased maintenance costs, and without having to sacrifice the high tractive starting effort in freight transport!
 For cases where deployment in high-speed passenger transport is foreseeable or planned, speeds of up to 200 km/h must be possible.
 Vectron’s innovative bogie makes reconfiguration easy.
 To enable maximum fungibility, Vectron can also be ordered pre-equipped for a subsequent upgrade.
-For these cases, the windscreen necessary for 200 km/h speeds is already included in the delivery.

 Ready for unrestricted tunnel operation